UniCourt/CRM-Workshop1/README.md

 One Day workshop on understanding Docker and Git

+## Prerequisite

+- Prerequsite has to be completed before coming to workshop

 ## Docker

 - By the end of this workshop you will understand following things